halilozercan/BetterVideoPlayer/README.md

 Instead, BetterVideoPlayer takes advantage of Toolbar API.
 Basically, there is a toolbar at the top of BetterVideoPlayer.
 Custom View API lets you to set title and populate a menu of actions on this toolbar.

-**Removed anything related to Actions.
-LeftAction, RightAction, BottomLabel, SubmitButton, RestartButton.**
+*Removed anything related to actions.
+LeftAction, RightAction, BottomLabel, SubmitButton, RetryButton.*

 ##### Fullscreen